ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 * Always having a working system can help designers better understand their system and discover and fix bugs.
 * Adjustments for technology changes during development can be made as part of the development iterations.

-## ...but their lessons are useful elsewhere.
+## ...but we can learn from them in other areas.

-## Case study: modularity guides redesign of the Octopi microscope electronics.
+## Case study: modularity guides redesign of the Octopi microscope driver electronics.

-## Learn design through practice.
+## Improve your problem-solving through practice.

 I hope the concepts and case study discussed in this post have helped you think about modularity from more perspectives and about how modularity can help you design systems which are more maintainable and upgradable in projects where that's important.
 But really understanding at a deeper level how to design such systems requires trying to design them well, paying attention to what works and what doesn't, and learning from the mistakes you will make.
 Here's what I've been practicing, due to lessons learned from my past mistakes: